Skip to content

 Key Birding Hotspots in Murchison Falls National Park

-A tailored birding tour in Murchison Falls NP will require ample time to explore and exhaust the park’s diverse birding hotspots for local habitat-restricted species unique to these ecosystems.
+A tailored birding tour to Murchison Falls NP is a multi-day trip offering an ample time to explore and exhaust the park’s diverse birding hotspots for local habitat-restricted species unique to these ecosystems.

 Below is a detailed brief of what to expect in each bird-hotspot.